John Eichinger: Arrest, trial, and imprisonment

-As the killings heavily resembled Still's murder years prior, authorities looked into whether the four victims had any connections.
-After learning that Still and Greaves had been mutual friends with each other and with Eichinger, Detective Richard Nilsen was dispatched to interrogate him at his workplace in Somers Point.
-Initially, Eichinger denied responsibility, claiming that the scratches on his arm were the result of a dog bite and a cut sustained while he was taking out the trash and that he had been at a boardwalk in Ocean City when the killings took place.
-However, when he noticed that Nilsen was carrying a gun on him, Eichinger decided to confess to the four killings, bizarrely stating that he followed company policy to "never resist a man with a gun."
+As the killings heavily resembled Jennifer Still's murder years prior, authorities looked into whether the four victims had any connections.
+After learning that Jennifer Still and Heather Greaves had been mutual friends with each other and with Eichinger, Detective Richard Nilsen was dispatched to interrogate him at his workplace in Somers Point.

+Eichinger agreed to be interviewed, initially making false statements about his whereabouts and denying any involvement.
+However, when he noticed that Nilsen was carrying a gun on him, Eichinger confessed to the Greaves murders, bizarrely stating that he followed company policy to "never resist a man with a gun."
+Eichinger then also confessed to the murder of Jennifer Still in 1999, telling Nilsen that he had used the same knife to kill her after she rejected him.

+The next morning, Eichinger waived his right to an extradition hearing and was extradited to Pennsylvania, where he was charged with four counts of capital murder.

+In October 2005, Eichinger waived his rights to jury trial and opted for a bench trial.
+He did not contest the charges against him and was found guilty.

-Not long after, Eichinger waived his right to an extradition hearing and was extradited to Pennsylvania, where he was charged with four counts of capital murder.
-He confessed to the four murders before the judge, arguing that he should be given a life sentence in light of mitigating evidence presented by his lawyers: these included claims that he suffered from schizoid personality disorder and that he was under extreme emotional duress when he committed the crimes, relating to the recent death of his father from Alzheimer's disease.
+In November 2005, he confessed to the four murders before the judge, arguing that he should be given a life sentence in light of mitigating evidence presented by his lawyers: these included claims that he suffered from schizoid personality disorder and that he was under extreme emotional duress when he committed the crimes, relating to the recent death of his father from Alzheimer's disease.
 These claims were contested by the prosecutors, who pointed that the defendant had no prior history of mental illness, had planned his crimes in advance and the murders of Lisa and Avery were done to get rid of witnesses.